-So before I proceed to eta let me look at the expression for eta again.
-The second parameter which I had written was responsivity.
-We talked of responsivity in the case of an LED if you remember that if you pass a certain current i what is the optical power generated?
-So responsivity in the case of an LED was R=optical power generated so responsivity was optical P opt/current i.
+Quantum efficiency, why we need to maximize this quantum efficiency?
+So, before I proceed to eta let me look at the expression for eta again.
+The second parameter, which I had written was responsivity, responsivity.
+We talked of responsivity in the case of a LED.
+If you remember, that if you pass a certain current i what is the optical power generated.
+So, responsivity in the case of a LED was R equal to optical power generated.
+So, responsivity was optical, p opt divided by current i.
 When you pass a current i what is the optical power generated?
+So, it was, unit was watt per ampere in the case of a photo-detector.

-So unit was watt per ampere.
-So this is for source LED.
-In the case of a photodetector, the response is the photocurrent, incident is the power, response is the photocurrent.
-In the case of a source, you pass a current and see how much power is generated.
-In this case, incident photo optical power generates how much current.
+So, this, for source LED or a source in the case of a photo-detector, the response is the photocurrent, incident is the power, response is the photocurrent.
+In the case of a source you pass a current and see how much power is generated.
+In this case, incident photo-detector, photo optical power generates how much current?
+Therefore, responsivity of a detector is defined as i p divided by p, p optical.
+Always I am talking about optical power, so this is in amperes per watt.

-Therefore, responsivity of a detector is defined as ip/P optical always I am talking about optical power.
-So this is in amperes per watt.
-You will see if you take a data sheet of any photodetector, there will be this parameter will be there responsivity R=0.5 amperes per watt typical number.
-For a silicon photodetector, responsivity is 0.5 amperes per watt.
-This is very important for the design engineer.

-Because if he is dealing with few milliwatts of power, this will tell him how much current will be generated.
-In a particular application, he may be using 10 microwatts.
-In another application one may be using milliwatts and in another application one may be using 100s of milliwatts of optical power and the responsivity will tell him how much is the current generated.

-That is very important to design the electronic circuit.
-What is the current generated?
-So responsivity is this.
-So if you see therefore Ip/P it is here Ip/P so responsivity.
+You will see, if you take a data sheet of any photo detector, there will be, this parameter will be there responsivity R equal to 0.5 amperes per watt, typical number for a silicon photo-detector, responsivity is 0.5 amperes per watt.
+This is very important for the design engineer because if he is dealing with the few milli-watts of power, this will tell him how much current will be generated in a particular application.
+He may be using 10 micro-watts in another application, one may be using milli-watts and in another application one may be using hundreds of milli-watts of optical power and the responsivity will tell you how much is the current generated, that is very important to design the electronic circuit, what is the current generated, so responsivity is this.
+So, if you see, therefore, therefore, i p divided by p, it is here, i p by p, so responsivity.

-So I now have the expression.
-For responsivity=ip/P=so I take this here then etah nu, this was already in the denominator so h nu comes to numerator so etae/h nu responsivity=ip/P, this e was in the denominator h nu was so there it is etathis and this is=eta this is our familiar what is that so this nu is C/lambda, lambda goes to the numerator and therefore this is etalambda/1.24, lambda in micrometer.
+So, I now have the expression for responsivity equal to i p by p, is equal to i p by p.
+So, I take this here, then eta into h nu, oh this was already in the denominator, so it is, h nu comes to the numerator, so eta into e divided by h nu.
+Responsivity equal to i p by p, i p by p.
+This e was in the denominator, h nu was, so there it is eta into this and this is equal to eta.
+This is we our familiar, what is that?
+So, this is, nu is c by lambda, lambda goes to the numerator and therefore, therefore, this is eta into lambda divided by 1.24 lambda micrometer.

-So responsivity=if you substitute lambda in micrometer responsivity is so many amperes per watt.
-What we see is the responsivity is proportional to eta.
-So responsivity this clearly tells us that responsivity is proportional to eta.
-If you want to maximize the responsivity which means for an incident optical power if you want to get maximum photocurrent generated, you have to maximize eta because about this you cannot do anything.
+So, responsivity is equal to, if you substitute lambda in micrometer, responsivity is so many amperes per watt, amperes per watt.
+What we see is the, responsivity is proportional to eta, so responsivity, this clearly tells us, that responsivity is proportional to eta.
+If you want to maximize the responsivity, which means, for an incident optical power if you want to get maximum photo current generated, you have to maximize eta because about this you cannot do anything.
+This is a constant, lambda is the wavelength that we are using, so eta is the only one, which you can maximize if you want to maximize responsivity.